nathan-out/nathan-out.github.io/content/write-up/cyberdefenders-digital-forensics-szechuan-sauce.md

 The server is set on Pacific Standard Time which is UTC-7. **But** the admin set a wrong timezone on the domain controller.
 You can see it on NTP packets (clock unsynchronized).
 To retrieve the correct timezone, you can correlate two events in the network and in the DC.
 To see how you can do, you can check this write-up: [https://ellisstannard.medium.com/cyberdefenders-szechuan-sauce-writeup-ab172eb7666c](https://ellisstannard.medium.com/cyberdefenders-szechuan-sauce-writeup-ab172eb7666c).

-You will see that the system is set one hour after the correct timezone, so the answer is UTC-6.
+You will see that the system is set one hour after the correct timezone.

 ## Q5 What was the initial entry vector (how did they get in)?.
 Provide protocol name.